hansk0812/xlstm-lhf/README.md

 ## Long Horizon Forecasting for Time Series

 When using 1D time series, adding `stride`s to the CausalConv1D layers and `channel_mixing` helps improve performance by around 14%.
-For multivariate time series forecasting, CausalConv1D with strides expects the series to have spatial coherence and so degrades performance.

 ## About